Explore Providence and Rhode Island

 • Community College of Rhode Island

-Providence welcomes an estimated 35,000 students at the start of every school year and, once again, it has been named one of the "25 Best College Towns and Cities in the U.S." by Travel & Leisure.
+Providence welcomes an estimated 35,000 students at the start of every school year.
+And once again, it was named one of the "25 Best College Towns and Cities in the U.S." by Travel & Leisure in 2025.

 Providence balances the arts, culture, food, history and excitement of a major city with the intimate feel and manageable scale of a small college town.
-It's been noted as one of "America's Best Food Cities," "America's Favorite Cities," and GQ Magazine once called it "America's Coolest City."
-Our 180-acre campus offers a quiet, suburban oasis that's still only minutes from the vibrant city center.
+It's even been called "America's Favorite City" and "America's Coolest City."

-Beyond Providence, there is plenty more to explore across the Ocean State, from the beautiful beaches of South County, to the historic grandeur of Newport, to the coastal charm of the East Bay, to the unspoiled nature of the northern and western parts of the state.
+There's so much to see and do in Providence, and plenty more to check out across the Ocean State.
+The beautiful beaches of South County, the historic grandeur of Newport, the coastal charm of the East Bay, and the unspoiled nature of the northern and western parts of the state make Rhode Island a special place to call home.

 Go Providence